Origin uses ShaperTape to digitally augment your workspace and to track its position while you are working.

-Before you begin your project, you will need to apply ShaperTape to your material.
-For best results, lay strips of tape about every three inches (or less).
-No need to be precious about this, as the strips do not need be parallel or exactly uniform.
-Orientation of tape on your material (parallel/perpendicular/diagonal) is not critical, and should be adapted to suit your project.
-NOTE - Strips of tape should not overlap.
+We find that laying the tape out in roughly parallel lines is easiest, but there is no need to be precious about this, as the strips do not need to be exactly parallel or exactly uniform in length.
+The orientation of tape in reference to your workpiece (parallel/perpendicular/diagonal) is not critical, and should be adapted to suit your project.
+However, no tape should overlap.

 Next, move on to Starting a New Scan